 4. Nuts or seeds

-Including a bit of fat helps give your meal a lot more staying power, so opt for nuts or seeds.
+Include a bit of fat to give your meal a lot more staying power; opt for nuts or seeds.
 They’re full of heart-healthy fats and also offer a great crunch to what can otherwise be a meal filled with soft foods.
 Pumpkin seeds, pistachios, peanuts, walnuts, and almonds are all good choices.
-Keeping a jar of your favorite nut butter at work is also a smart move.
+Also, keep a jar of your favorite nut butter to snack on at your desk.
 Simply spread it on some whole-wheat toast for a quick meal when you’re short on time.
 Avocado and olive oil are also great options for adding a healthy dose of fat to your meal.